 - apply for internal review by asking the agency or minister to reconsider their decision, so long as the agency head or minister did not personally make the decision

 - request that the Australian Information Commissioner (Information Commissioner) review the decision.
-You can also apply for Information Commissioner review (IC review) after seeking internal review.
+This is called an Information Commissioner review (IC review).

-- by using our online merits review form.
-This form is for merits review requests only.
+You must apply for IC review in writing.
+We prefer you to use our online review form.
 If you do not have Adobe Reader, you can download a copy of the form in Microsoft Word114 KB.

 There is no fee for requesting a review.